singer-io/getting-started/docs/MIDDLEWARE_SPEC.md

 and not straightforward to get to them and exploit them.

 To bring the specification one step further, we need to improve on this point.
-One possible implementation to resolve this problem, would be the implementation of a *broker* type and *LOG* messages into the specification.
+One possible implementation to resolve this problem, would be the implementation of a *middleware* type and *LOG* messages into the specification.

 ## Definition